 Either party may terminate this Agreement without cause upon thirty (30) days’ advance written notice to the other party.

 Either party may terminate this Agreement for cause immediately, upon written notice to the other party of its intent to terminate, in the event of a material breach of this Agreement by the other party, or a default by the other party of any obligation of this Agreement which is not cured within thirty (30) days following written notice of such default.

 Upon termination of this Agreement (whether or not for cause), Rescale Customer (or Enterprise User, if applicable) will pay to Rescale the pro-rata portion of any amounts owed in accordance with this Agreement.
-Rescale will return the Enterprise Data to Enterprise User, and close all Rescale Customer Accounts tied to the Enterprise User Account.
+Rescale will return the Enterprise User Data (and, to the extent feasible, any Confidential Information received hereunder) to Enterprise User, and close all Rescale Customer Accounts tied to the Enterprise User Account.
 Termination of a Rescale Enterprise Agreement will automatically result in termination of this Agreement.

 5.1 Confidential Information